shivam4july/JavaSwagger/README.md

 Jackson for JSON processing
 Jersey 2.6 for REST

-1)After import project to local
+1)Import project to local

-go to commnad line and go to path where you have save your project For Example: I have save git project in following Path:
+Go to commnad line and go to path where you have save your project For Example: I have save git project in following Path:
  ```
  /Users/admin/JavaSwagger